 The following list is a general selection of regular UPF courses available to international students and is subject to change.
 CIEE students enroll in Trimester I courses in the fall and Trimester II courses in the spring.

-Fall: Comparative Literature, Contemporary Art, Contemporary Thought I, European Literary Tradition I, Geography, Greek Art, History of Ideas II, Introduction to the Classic World, Medieval History, Modern Reason I, Philosophy of Religion, and Primitive Art
+Fall: Contemporary Art, Contemporary Thought I, Geography, Greek Art, Medieval History, and Primitive Art

 Politics and Public Administration

-Fall: Advanced Social Theory, International Public Law I, Political Actors: Parties and Interest Groups, and Public Policy II
+Fall: International Public Law I, Political Actors: Parties and Interest Groups, and Public Policy II

-Spring: Finance and Tax Law, Intergovernmental Relations, International Public Law II, Political Science II, Research Methods, and Spanish Politics I and II
+Spring: Intergovernmental Relations, International Public Law II, Political Science II, and Spanish Politics I and II